adityakakarla/recipe-rating-analysis/README.md

 The mean squared error (MSE) for my test data is 0.408.
 Without another MSE metric for comparison, I chose to calculate the r^2 value for my predictions.
 This came out to a value of -0.00896.
 This means that the model is likely a poor representation of the data, because such a value means that a model based on a single constant would perform better.

 # Final Model

+## Features

+In my final model, I utilized the following features:

+1. `chicken_in_name`

+This feature tells us whether or not the phrase 'chicken' is in the name of a recipe.
+Based on a pivot table I had constructed, I observed higher ratings for recipes without 'chicken' in the name compared to recipes with 'chicken' in the name.
+Thus, I felt this could be a useful trend I could capture by one hot encoding the boolean values in the `chicken_in_name` column.

+2. `chicken_in_ingredients`

+This feature tells us whether or not chicken or any chicken-related product is an ingredient of a recipe.
+Based on a pivot table I had constructed, I observed higher ratings for recipes without chicken-based products as an ingredient compared to recipes with chicken-based products.
+Thus, I felt this could be a useful trend I could capture by one hot encoding the boolean values in the `chicken_in_ingredients` column.

+3. `sugar`

+This feature tells us the % daily value of sugar in each recipe.
+Based on a bar chart I had constructed, it looked like there was a trend where recipes with higher ratings had less sugar.
+Thus, I wanted to include this feature in case there was any useful information.
+I chose to use a quantile transformer to modify this column due to the presence of extreme outliers (other transformers like a standard scaler would be an inaccurate representation of the data).

+4. `total_fat`

+This feature tells us the % daily value of total fat in each recipe.
+Based on a bar chart I had constructed, it looked like there was a trend where recipes with higher ratings had higher total fat.
+Thus, I wanted to include this feature in case there was any useful information.
+I chose to use a quantile transformer to modify this column due to the presence of extreme outliers.

+5. `protein`

+This feature tells us the % daily value of sugar in each recipe.
+Based on a bar chart I had constructed, it looked like there was a trend where recipes with higher ratings had higher protein.
+Thus, I wanted to include this feature in case there was any useful information.
+I chose to use a quantile transformer to modify this column due to the presence of extreme outliers.

+6. `sodium`

+This feature tells us the % daily value of sodium in each recipe.
+Based on a bar chart I had constructed, it looked like there was a trend where recipes with higher ratings had higher sodium.
+Thus, I wanted to include this feature in case there was any useful information.
+I chose to use a quantile transformer to modify this column due to the presence of extreme outliers.

+7. `month`

+This feature tells us the % daily value of sugar in each recipe.
+Based on a bar chart I had constructed, it looked like there was a trend where recipes with higher ratings had less sugar.
+Thus, I wanted to include this feature in case there was any useful information.
+I chose to use a quantile transformer to modify this column due to the presence of extreme outliers.

+## The Model

+For the modeling algorithm itself, I looked at a variety of options (including LinearRegression, turning the regression problem into a classification problem with RandomForestClassifier, and others).
+However, RandomForestRegressor appeared to be the best option given the skew in rating data.

+I utilized GridSearchCV to find the best hyperparameters for my model.
+The best combination of hyperparameters was max_depth=10, min_samples_split=30, and n_estimators=200.

+The model itself ended up with a mean squared error (MSE) of 0.403 (the baseline model had an MSE of 0.408) and an r^2 value of -0.00896 (the baseline model had an r^2 value of 0.00304).
+Based on these values, it appears that the final model marginally improved upon the baseline model.
+However, the overall performance of the model still appears to be poor.

 # Fairness Analysis